MESH-Research/nlp-ml-repo/README.md

   - Machine Learning in Python (https://scikit-learn.org/stable/index.html), potetntially talk to Stephaine Vasko.

 ## Stage 2: 2024 Spring/Summer
 In this stage, I have been focusing on accessing and downloading files using api from Invenio, and then extract text data from all downloaded files.
-These steps can be found in the script "apiinvenio-updated.py".
+These steps can be found in the script "apiinvenio-9th.py" (in folder "stage2").
-The next step is to clean all the extracted text, currently saved in csv, and preparing them for topic modeling.
+The next step is to clean all the extracted text, currently saved in csv, and preparing them for machine learning.